bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: This is the tagline
         subtitle: Fintech
         text: >
-          rtzen is helping mid-market CFOs with complex treasury, AP and AR operations simplify their life.
-They utilize AI to ingest and analyze cash data and autonomously make treasury decisions.
+          rtzen is helping mid-market CFOs  simplify cash operations, by using AI to ingest complicated financial data streams and act autonomously to optimize cash and generate income.

           Current Series seed with $4M raised.